 You need to drink eight glasses of water a day

-While this isn't a bad rule of thumb, it's not 100 percent accurate either.
+While this isn’t a bad rule of thumb, it’s not 100 percent accurate either.
 How much water you really need is highly individualized and depends on body size, activity level, and even genetics, says Bogden, since sodium levels in sweat differ from person to person.
 Some people need less, but many people need more.
 How can you tell how much you need?
-"It's about listening to your body and knowing how you feel," says Bogden.
-"In regard to dehydration, are you going poop every day?
+“It’s about listening to your body and knowing how you feel,” says Bogden.
+“In regard to dehydration, are you going poop every day?
 Is your energy stable throughout the day without crashes?
-And if you're highly active, do your muscles and joints feel good?
-That's really how you gauge it.”
+And if you’re highly active, do your muscles and joints feel good?
+That’s really how you gauge it.”
 Another good rule of thumb is to drink when you’re thirsty and to check if your urine is pale yellow.
-It’s also important to note that you don't have to get all of your water from straight-up water.
-Foods like watermelon and spinach are comprised of nearly 100 percent water, according to the Mayo Clinic, and beverages such as milk, juice, herbal tea, and even coffee can count toward your daily intake as well.
+It’s also important to note that you don’t have to get all of your water from straight-up water.
+Foods like watermelon and spinach are comprised of nearly 100 percent water, and beverages such as milk, juice, and herbal tea, can count toward your daily intake as well.
 People who eat a diet rich in processed foods who may not eat enough fruits and vegetables need to drink more water.

 Brown sugar is healthier than white sugar